-This season, as part of its policy to create strong roots throughout the Hauts-de-Seine department, Racing Metro 92 has set up two new rugby schools – in addition to the long-standing RCF Colombes – bearing the "Racing" name: Racing-Nanterre and Racing-Le Plessis-Robinson.
+This season, as part of its policy to create strong roots throughout the Hauts-de-Seine department, Racing Metro 92 has set up three training center : RCF Colombes, Racing Le-Plessis-Robinson and Racing-Nanterre.

-Since the start of this season, these three rugby schools in the "92" department have opened their doors to nearly 600 children - 220 in Colombes, 180 in Nanterre and 170 in Le Plessis-Robinson – aged from 7 to 15, offering them a framework in which to achieve Excellence and learn the values of sport, rugby and Racing.
+Since the start of this season, these three rugby schools in the "92" department have opened their doors to nearly 500 children – aged from 6 to 14, offering them a framework in which to achieve Excellence and learn the values of sport, rugby and Racing.

 Racing rugby schools form part of the club's long-term global project.